Learning families of algebraic structures from informant: Preliminaries

-Our second example is a generalization of the first one.
-Consider an \emph{infinite} family $\mathfrak{D}$, which consists of the following undirected graphs: for each $i\geq 1$, the graph $G_i$ contains infinitely many $(i+1)$-cycles.
-As in the previous example, the intuition behind the desired learning algorithm $A_{\mathfrak{D}}$ is pretty straightforward: Given a graph $H$, search for a cycle of some size $l+1$ inside it.
-When the first such cycle is found, start ouputting the conjecture ``$H$ is a copy of $G_l$.''
+Our second learning problem, denoted as $\mathcal{P}_2$, is a generalization of the first one.
+Consider an \emph{infinite} family $\mathfrak{D}$, which consists of the following undirected graphs: for each $i\geq 1$, the graph $G_i$ contains infinitely many $(i+1)$-cycles and no other cycles.

-The main technical problem of the algorithm $A_{\mathfrak{D}}$ can be formulated as follows (note that this problem is already implicit even in our first example):